GeorgiaHunt89/Offline-Budget-Tracker/README.md

 ## Description

-An application that allows users track their money and stores data locally to ensure the user can enter transactions when their internet connection is unstable.
+An application that allows users to track their money and stores data locally to ensure the user can enter transactions when their internet connection is unstable.

 ## Installation Instructions